PvPClt/project/album_en.md

 **Dentist:**

 — Did you bring the filling material?
 We don’t have any.
 It’s run out.
 Sanctions.
 You know.
-Right now we only have C-300 rocket filling.
-One month guarantee — unless it detonates earlier.
+Right now we only have S-300 construction cement.
+One month guarantee — unless you die right away.

 **Patient:**